 Clean the herrings (maatjesharing has a tail; that shouldn’t go in) and put them in the liquid.
 Cover and refrigerate for 12-24 hours.
 This will firm up the fish.

 Sterilize jars (5 herrings go into 4 small jars that pickled herring from Ikea came in) either by boiling them in a large pan of water or washing them with a hot solution of washing soda and then rinsing them with plain hot water.
-They don’t need to be very sterile as they’re only going to be in the fridge for a week or less, but they should be very clean.
+They don’t need to be completely sterile as they’re only going to be in the fridge for a week or less, but they should be very clean.
 Put the jars ready for filling.

 Drain the herring, reserve the liquid, and cut each fillet into 4-5 pieces.